 This is a Daily graph of Bitcoin:

-- The market has done a full capitulation and starts to accumulate at the bottom.
+- The market has done a full capitulation and started to accumulate at the bottom.

-- As the rounded bottom progresses it gets more calm and structured.
+- As the rounded bottom progresses it gets calmer and more structured.

-- During the middle of the rounded bottom the market tests the upper resitstance line.
+- During the middle of the rounded bottom, the market tests the upper resistance line.

-- The pattern is usually over when the market marches up towards the upport resitance line in a thin channel.
+- The pattern is usually over when the market marches up toward the support or resistance line in a thin channel.

 - The break is very clear and entry comes on the first